Trimix Side Effects: What To Know

 Trimix Side Effects – Less Common

 Less common Trimix injection side effects range from mild to severe, though their incidence tends to be low.
 However, again we remind patients that everyone is unique.
 So, it’s especially important to monitor for side effects the first few times you use Trimix, and report them to your doctor or healthcare provider if they do occur.
 The less common side effects include:

 - Abnormal heart rhythm

-Trimix Injection Side Effects – Too High a Dose or Overuse
+Trimix Side Effects – Too High A Dose Or Overuse

 The most serious Trimix injection side effects tend to result from too high a dose or overuse – injecting Trimix more frequently than the prescribing instructions state.
 This can lead to a prolonged erection lasting 4 hours or more, which does not go away on its own.
 This condition, known as priapism, is considered a medical emergency.
 It requires emergency medical care to counteract the erection, or serious and permanent damage can be done to the penis.